wcjochem/py-geospatial-2020/README.md

 python check_setup.py
 ```

-Alternatively, the practical notebooks can be run in Binder through this link: [ZZZ]().
+Alternatively, the practical notebooks can be run in Binder through this link: [https://mybinder.org/v2/gh/wcjochem/py-geospatial-2020/master](https://mybinder.org/v2/gh/wcjochem/py-geospatial-2020/master).
 Note that Binder has some resource limitations on processing power and memory.

 ### Acknowledgements
 This workshop benefited from